 Counselling offers more than talking to a friend.
 You may need a friendly ear or a different perspective on a problem (be it a relationship or a situation).
 The counsellor can help you explore new ways of dealing with life's challenges.
 Your counsellor will discuss what they think is best for you.

 In a counselling session, the time is all yours to talk about what is important to you.
 A session may last up to an hour.
 You may only need one session or several regular sessions.
 Sometimes the time between sessions is longer too.
 You can negotiate the frequency and timing with the counsellor.
 They'll know what is best for your situation.
 You can stop counselling at any time, for any reason.

 Before we can book your first appointment, you need to complete an assessment form.
 The assessment is confidential and gives the counsellor a better understanding of how they can help you.

-Assessment forms are available from campus clinics.
-Students in Auckland and Wellington can complete the assessment online.
+Assessment forms are available from campus clinics and online.
 When you submit your online form, a counsellor will review it, and you'll receive an appointment within three business days.

 If you need to see someone in an emergency, please let the clinic receptionist know immediately.
 An emergency would include: